WICG/local-peer-to-peer/EXPLAINER.md

 ### UC1: Single User Multiple Devices

-- Send and receive files instantly, including photos or videos, between mobile phone, tablet, and PC without using mobile data or internet connection
+- Send and receive files instantly, including photos or videos, between mobile phone, tablet, and personal computer without using mobile data or internet connection
 - Add the "Import file nearby" and “Export to nearby” buttons in web version of Figma on desktop to access images from mobile devices"
 - Open files in "Nearby" tab in "Open a file" dialog of Google doc
 - Run a game in web app on the smart TV, use mobile phone as the game controller via this local peer-to-peer API to send control messages
-- Video editing web app users to pull a clip from their phone by giving explicit permission for single clip (or a directory) on the phone, select content (or browse) stored on the phone from the PC browser
+- Video editing web app users to pull a clip from their phone by giving explicit permission for single clip (or a directory) on the phone, select content (or browse) stored on the phone from the desktop browser

 ![Web Drop](./images/drop.svg)